-This detailed guide will show you exactly how to grow spider plants.
-From hardiness and location, to sunlight, watering, soil, fertilizer, pests and disease, propagation, fixing common problems, and much more!
+Below you’ll find everything you need, from hardiness and location, to sunlight, watering, soil, fertilizer, pests, propagation, fixing common problems, and much more!

 Information About Spider Plants

-Chlorophytum comosum, more commonly known as spider plant or airplane plant, is native to southern Africa.
+Chlorophytum comosum, more commonly known as a spider plant, is native to southern Africa.
 But it’s grown as a houseplant throughout the world.

-As an added benefit, science has shown it to be an air-purifying houseplant.
+As an added benefit, it is an air-purifying houseplant.
 So, be sure to place it in a spot where it will bring you joy, as well as improve your indoor air quality.

 There are several spider plant varieties to choose from, but they all fall into two broad categories: variegated or solid leaf.